AllenNeuralDynamics/aind-ephys-spikesort-kilosort25-full/README.md

 ```

 > **_NOTES ON DOCKER RUN:_**
-> The `--gpu all` flag is required to make the GPU available to the container (and Kilosort)
+> The `--gpu all` flag is required to make the GPU available to the container (and Kilosort).
 > The `--shm-size 8G` flag is required to increase the shared memory size (default is 64M), which is used internally for parallel processing.
 > The `-v .:/capsule` option mounts the current folder `.` to the `/capsule` folder in the container, so that the data and scripts are available.
 > The `--env KACHERY_ZONE --env KACHERY_CLOUD_CLIENT_ID --env KACHERY_CLOUD_PRIVATE_KEY` flags are required to set up the cloud visualization with FigURL (see [Notes on visualization](#notes-on-visualization) for more details)